dbabii/compose_differ/README.md

 Execution:
 1. Get a list of directories from the URL: https://kojipkgs.fedoraproject.org/compose/rawhide/
     - Ignore the "latest" dir
+    - Making the list of dirs by using RegEx
 2. Rename the original name of each entity to the day only:
     - 20250215.n.0
     - 20250216.n.0